-http://backyardgardensjoseph.com/?bioener=i%27m-dating-a-sugar-daddy&418=e6 I am interested in many aspects of game development, but my primary interests lay in the fields of game play systems, tools and UI.
-I find these subjects fun to learn about and experiment with.
-I have made many small tools for various projects and games I’ve worked on in classes (and out of classes).
-I have also made my own modular UI system in C# with XNA for use in a school project which utilizes many design patterns which I have learned in my studies.
 Outside of game development, I am an avid gamer and enjoy sitting back and enjoying various genres including (but not limited to) MMO, MOBA, RTS, FPS, RPG and Puzzle games.
 I have also been a musician for numerous years and enjoy playing music on the piano, guitar and alto saxophone.
-Though school has limited my time to do such activities, I also enjoy playing Golf and participating in Martial Arts, specifically Tae Kwon Do which I hold two Black Belts in.
+I also enjoy playing Golf and I used to participate in Martial Arts, specifically Tae Kwon Do which I hold two Black Belts in.

 I have used various tools, game frameworks/engines, libraries and IDEs during my studies, work and free time.

-I have used and am experienced with the following IDEs and Text Editors: Visual Studio (2010, 2012, 2013), Eclipse, Flash Develop, Vim/GVim and Android Studio to name a few.
+I have used and am experienced with the following IDEs and Text Editors: Visual Studio, Eclipse, and Vim/GVim to name a few.

 I have experimented and used these libraries: DirectX 9, DirectX 11, Allegro5, SFML and AndEngine